JO-YE/alx-system_engineering-devops/0x02-shell_redirections/README.md

-InIn this project, I will be working on script writing i.e Shebang.
+11-In this project, I will be working on script writing i.e Shebang.
 Shell I/O redirection and filter.

 0-Hello World- Write a script that prints “Hello, World”, followed by a new line to the standard output.